 Creating a mushroom drawing is simple.
 This free and easy tutorial is a great way to get kids to draw nature.
 It’s just about using the right technique.
 Follow this tutorial to learn how you can draw a mushroom step by step; there aren’t many steps at all.

-Step by Step Mushroom Drawing Tutorial
+Starting Your Mushroom Drawing Tutorial

 Before you start to draw mushrooms, make sure you have an idea of what you want them to look like.
 You can choose mushroom shapes from a book or do an online search for mushroom drawings and photographs.
 You will be surprised at the variety of shapes and sizes mushrooms come in.

-Step 1: Drawing the mushroom cap
+Step 1: Drawing The Mushroom Cap

 First, draw the caps of the mushrooms, which is also referred to as the head of the mushroom.
 This cap is the mushroom’s most distinct and recognizable feature.
 Do an online search so you can see the variety of shapes the caps come in.

 At the top of the stalk of the mushroom, draw a circle to represent the mushroom cap.
 Using this technique, you will end up with mushrooms that look more like an umbrella than a mushroom.
 Add some waves to the edge of the circle to create the shape.
 If you are looking at the mushroom from below, you need to add a second curve to create the overall structure and reveal the lines of the gilled area underneath.

 The cap of mushrooms can take any form.
 But it will most likely have a small raised area in the center.
 This is where spores are made and released.

 Step 2: Drawing The Stem